equinor/ioc-hierarchy-service/README.md

 (request-response) when the python client communicates with the server or the statemanager.

-From the python perspective, a request has to pass a list of dictionaries and expects a list of dictionaries in return.
+To communicate with the process from python, the `query` function must be used.
+The `query` function takes a list of dictionaries as input and returns a list of dictionaries.
 By convention the first dictionary of a request constitutes the command.
 Any number of subsequent dictionaries constitute the data associated with the command.

-The python module is built in C++ using the package `pybind11`, which translates the python dictionaries into C++ native `std::map`.
+The python client module is built in C++ using the package `pybind11`, which translates the python dictionaries into C++ native `std::map`.
 Since C++ is statically typed, only a subset of dictionary key and value types are permitted, and this is supported on the C++ by using